Arboreal models and their stability: Abstract

 \section{Abstract}

-We establish a stability result for canonical models of arboreal singularities.
-As a main application, we give a geometric characterization of the canonical models as the closure of the class of smooth germs of Lagrangian submanifolds under the operation of taking iterated transverse Liouville cones.
+This is the first in a series of papers~\cite{AGEN19, AGEN20b, AGEN21} by the authors on the arborealization program.
+The main goal of the paper is the proof of uniqueness of arboreal models, defined as the closure of the class of smooth germs of Lagrangian submanifolds under the operation of taking iterated transverse Liouville cones.
 The parametric version of the stability result implies that the space of germs of symplectomorphisms that preserve a canonical model is weakly homotopy equivalent to the space of automorphisms of the corresponding signed rooted tree.
 Hence the local symplectic topology around a canonical model reduces to combinatorics, even parametrically.

 \onehalfspacing